senkrad76/Anidea-for-SmartThings/README.md

 This is a simple PHP script to pull the latest list of capabilities from the SmartThings REST API.
 As there are over two hundred capabilities the list is cached for twenty-four hours.

 It requires a Personal Access Token from <https://account.smartthings.com/tokens>.
 One with scope to access custom capabilities will work (so might others but they haven't been checked).

+The script will eventually be rewritten to use the [Anidea-ST Webhook Library](#anidea-st-webhook-library) because it would be nonsense not to.